find your perfect postgrad program

 To get started in the electronics engineering field, a minimum of an undergraduate degree is required.
 For most positions and to advance in the field, a postgraduate electronic engineering degree is a must, and there are helpful certifications and other CV-boosting designations and associations to obtain.

 To take the first step in your electronic engineering career, finding the university program that is the right fit for future career goals is essential.

 Find out how Christos Merkouris, a former student of MSc Space Technology and Planetary Exploration (now MSc Space Engineering) at the University of Surrey, enjoyed his postgraduate program.

-Applications and Admissions for an MSc Electronic Engineering Course
+Applications & admissions for an MSc Electronic Engineering course

 Some considerations when looking at postgraduate degree programs is the medium of instruction, options for number of modules per semester, and the type of students each program is designed for.
 The majority of postgraduate programs are offered for on-campus completion, but there are also some UK universities that offer online masters degrees in electronic engineering.
 Depending on the institution, part-time and full-time options are often both available, and both new undergraduate applicants and experienced professionals are able to benefit by completing a masters in electronic engineering course.

 Once you've found the right university program, the next step is to be admitted into the postgraduate electronic engineering course.
 Although specific requirements vary by university, the minimum requirement for most postgraduate electronic engineering programs is a lower second-class bachelors degree in electronic, electrical, or computer engineering, or a related field such as physics or mathematics.

 Postgraduate electronic engineering programs in the UK prepare both resident and international students for careers in electronic engineering all over the world.
 For international students, most universities require a 3.0 grade point average or higher, along with English language test scores that demonstrate proficiency level.
 Visa requirements will also apply.